WANdisco/wandisco-documentation-ldm/docs/configuration-ui.md

 | `logging.audit.output.filename` | The output filename for the audit log.
 This will be suffixed with the date in `yyyy-MM-dd` format.<br/><br/>**Default value**: `livedata_ui_audit`<br/>**Allowed values**: A valid string |
 | `logging.audit.days-kept` | The amount of days that the audit log will be retained.<br/><br/>**Default value**: `90`<br/>**Allowed values**: An integer value representing the number of days |

-## LDAP
+## User management through LDAP

+Use LDAP to set up access privileges for LiveData UI users.

 ### Configure LDAP Authentication in the UI

 You can configure the LDAP login credentials for LiveData Migrator users through the UI:

 1. Anywhere in the LiveData Migrator UI, open Settings by clicking on the gear icon in the bottom left.
-1. Select "LDAP Authentication" from the Settings tab that opens.
+1. Select **LDAP Authentication** from the Settings tab that opens.
-1. Tick the box labelled "Enable LDAP Authentication" at the top of the page.
+1. Tick the box labelled **Enable LDAP Authentication** at the top of the page.
 1. Fill in the LDAP Server Configuration Details section with the authentication details for your LDAP Server.
-1. Click the "Check Connection" button to test your connection to the LDAP server.
+1. Click the **Check Connection** button to test your connection to the LDAP server.

+### Add users to LiveData Migrator through LDAP

 1. Fill in the User Search Configuration section to select which users you wish to apply the LDAP Server Configuration details to.
 1. Confirm the user matches automatically returned by the form are as you intended.
-1. Click the "Save" button to save the configuration and log out all LiveData Migrator users currently in the UI.
+1. Click the **Save** button to save the configuration and log out all LiveData Migrator users currently in the UI.

 The configuration form in the UI provides all that you need to know to acquire the necessary information.